david-istvan/cas-grad-faq/README.md

 The Comprehensive I chair is nominated by the Chair of the GCPC.
 (Currently: [Jacques Carette](https://www.eng.mcmaster.ca/cas/faculty/dr-jacques-carette/).) ***[TODO: Jacques validate please]***

 ##### Q: What is the role of the chair?
-- The role of the chair is to ensure that the process is followed properly (but also that no one is being overly aggressive in their questions, and that the questioning seems to be thorough; if the student never answers “I don’t know” to a question, it’s probably not thorough enough.)
+The role of the chair is to ensure that the process is followed properly (but also that no one is being overly aggressive in their questions, and that the questioning seems to be thorough; if the student never answers "I don’t know" to a question, it's probably not thorough enough.)
 The Chair may ask questions, but is not expected to.
-It would be improper for the Chair to ask “tough” questions.
+It would be improper for the Chair to ask "tough" questions.

 ***TODO check with Jacques: is this the same as in Part II?
-Cf. this part here:***

-- The role of the chair is to conduct the examination, fill in the paperwork, but also to ask questions (with no restrictions); the usual order of questioning is 1) the ‘other’ member(s) of the supervisory committee, 2) the chair, 3) the supervisor(s).
-However, the committee can settle on any order they wish, as long as they do it ahead of the examination.
+Cf. this part here: "The role of the chair is to conduct the examination, fill in the paperwork, but also to ask questions (with no restrictions); the usual order of questioning is 1) the ‘other’ member(s) of the supervisory committee, 2) the chair, 3) the supervisor(s).
+However, the committee can settle on any order they wish, as long as they do it ahead of the examination."***

 ### Comps - Part I